 Coming out a mere 4 years after Vol. 2 (blame Japan, not Yen – the author found an actual hit in GA Art Design Class and took a looooooong hiatus), we have Vol. 3 of Shoulder-a-Coffin Kuro!
 It’s adorable and creepy and sweet and sort of sad all at the same time.

-MELINDA: Kate recommended this quite a while back, which is a strong recommendation indeed.
+MJ: Kate recommended this quite a while back, which is a strong recommendation indeed.
 Between the two of you, I’m convinced!

 SEAN: Soul Eater hits Vol. 11 right after its moe counterpart had Vol. 2 arrive.
 This is more serious and action-packed, and I suspect far more depressing as well.

 Spice and Wolf is up to Vol. 7, and I presume still teaching us economic theory?

 Lastly (thank GOD), There’s the debut of Umineko When They Cry, the sort of sequel to Higurashi from the same author.
 Darker in tone than its predecessor, it still has a lot of cute wacky comedy before everything goes to hell.
 It too runs in arcs, and this first omnibus collects the first two books of the first arc, which ran in Square Enix’s Gangan Powered.